 Day 2 Arrive in Athens

 Arrive at the Athens airport this morning, where your guide will meet you.
 Enjoy the rich architectural splendor of the ancient city of Athens as your guide introduces you to the world-renowned Acropolis, the Propylaea, the Parthenon, and the Erectheum.
 Stand on Mars Hill as the Apostle Paul did when he proclaimed, “I found an altar with this inscription, TO THE UNKNOWN GOD.
 Whom, therefore, ye ignorantly worship, him declare I unto you” (Acts 17:23).
-As you stroll the agora, the ancient marketplace, and center of Athenian public life, recall that this was where the Apostle Paul preached “Jesus and the resurrection” (Acts 17:18) to the skeptical Athenians.
+As you stroll the agora, the ancient marketplace and center of Athenian public life, recall that this was where the Apostle Paul preached “Jesus and the resurrection” (Acts 17:18) to the skeptical Athenians.
 Also, see the House of Parliament, the Presidential Palace, and the Tomb of the Unknown Soldier.
-Dinner and overnight are spent in Athens.
+Dinner and overnight is spent in Athens.

 Day 3 Corinth & Cenchrae

 Journey to the city of Corinth, where the Apostle Paul met fellow tentmakers Aquilla and Priscilla and received a vision from the Lord saying, “I am with thee, and no man shall set on thee to hurt thee: for I have much people in this city” (Acts 18: 10).
 As Paul spoke, Crispus (chief ruler of the synagogue) and many others believed and were baptized (Acts 18:8), establishing the church at Corinth to whom Paul later wrote his two epistles.
-Discover the archaeological museum, marketplace, and temples.
+Discover the archaeological museum, marketplace and temples.
 As you walk among the ruins, stand on the Bema, where the Apostle Paul stood before Gallio to face charges brought against him by the Jews.
-Stop briefly at the port town of Cenchreae, from which Paul later departed for Syria (Acts 18: 12 -18).
+Stop briefly at the port town of Cenchreae from which Paul later departed for Syria (Acts 18: 12 -18).
 Return to Athens for dinner and overnight.

 Day 4 Thessaloniki & Veria

 Fly from Athens to Thessaloniki this morning.
 Discover Thessaloniki, where Paul was accused of turning the world upside down with his preaching of Christ (Acts 17: 3 -6).
 As you explore St. George’s Basilica, believed to be built over the synagogue where Paul preached, reflect on the two epistles the Apostle Paul wrote to the Thessalonian church here.
 Stroll through the archaeological museum and the beautiful basilicas of St. Sophia and St. Demetrios.
 St. Demetrios is dedicated to a distinguished Roman proconsul martyred for his Christian faith.
 Along the Via Egnatia stands the Galerius Arch, and you can look out over the second-largest city in Greece from the Old City Ramparts, some dating back to Roman times.
-Follow the path of Paul when he fled Thessaloniki for the safety of Veria (Berea), where Jews and some honorable Greeks accepted the new faith (Acts 17: 10 -12)—dinner and overnight in Thessaloniki.
+Follow the path of Paul when he fled Thessaloniki for the safety of Veria (Berea), where Jews and some honorable Greeks accepted the new faith (Acts 17: 10 -12).
+Dinner and overnight in Thessaloniki.

 Day 5 Amphipolis, Philippi & Neapoli